Royapuram fire temple: History

 On 7 August 1910, the temple was consecrated as the Jal Phiroj Clubwala Dar-e-Meher.
 Dosabhai Pavri had retired shortly before the consecration, and Ervad Hormasji Adarji Gai was appointed the new priest.
 With the consecration of the new temple, he became its first pathank (priest-in-charge).
 Clubwala also donated the Anjuman a block of land adjacent to the temple and built an accommodation for the priests.
 Clubwala also built a block in the Anjuman Bagh and donated a large tract of land near his house to St. Kevin's Presentation Convent and School, a school for girls in North Madras.

 After Clubwala died in August 1927, the Phiroj Clubwala Memorial Hall was built to honour his memory, which was inaugurated by his widow Srinibai on 14 August 1930.
 The Parsi Club was also built in 1930 to honour Clubwala.

 The Parsis' ecclesiastical head in Madras, Ervad Peshotan Daji, affectionately called "Pesi", was associated with the fire temple for over 60 years.
 The fire temple was earlier managed by his grandfather (from 1913 to 1938) and later by his father (from 1938 to 1968).
 Peshotan Daji started as an assistant priest in 1924 at the age of 12 and continued to serve the community till 1983.
 During World War I, when the German warship SMS Emden bombed the Madras High Court premises, Royapuram was evacuated.
 Peshotan Daji, however, refused to leave the fire temple and stayed on alone to keep the fire burning.

 In 1985, a housing unit for the chief priest, styled in sympathy with the fire temple, was built within the temple campus.
 The nearby choultry, which is the regular gathering place for the Parsis in the city, was restored in 2011.

 The temple today

-The temple is located on Arathoon Road, a street that also has a Hindu temple, a mosque, a Roman Catholic and a Protestant churches.
+The temple is located on Arathoon Road, a street that also has a Hindu temple, a mosque, a Roman Catholic and a Protestant church.
 Only Parsis and Zoroastrian Iranis are admitted into the sanctum sanctorum.
 The fire at the temple has never been extinguished since the construction of the temple.
 Priests tend to the fire five times a day during prayers.